nukdcbear/Pulumi-Python-AWS-VPC-EC2/README.md

 ## AWS Credentials

-This example utilize AWS, so you'll need to generate and set your credentials accordingly.
+This example utilizes AWS, so you'll need to generate and set your credentials accordingly.

 ## Prerequisites